clusterzdev/Captcha.NET/README.md

 # Captcha .NET
-Captcha .NET is a simple but yet powerfull captcha system for .NET applications.
+Captcha .NET is a simple and small captcha system for .NET applications.

-  - Easy to implement 3 Lines of code
-  - Fast
-  - memory friendly

 # New Features!

   - Choose between 3 captcha difficultys
   - Easy input check

+# How to use it!
+  - Import CaptchaNET
+  - Dim captcha as New CaptchaNET
+  - Captcha.GenerateCaptcha(CaptchaNET.difficulty.easy , PictureBox1)

 License
 ----